DTC Messages and Procedures

 The general sequence for historical price data requests and responses is as follows:

-- Historical data will use a completely separate network connection.
+- Historical data should use a completely separate network connection.
 The Client and the Server will follow the Connection and Logon Sequence for this connection.

 There is not a strict requirement to use a separate network connection for historical data and implementers of the DTC Protocol can deviate from this.
 If a separate connection is not used, then when sending the historical price data records in response to a request and they are ZLib compressed, there can be no other message types interleaved with a response until the historical data is fully served for the request.
 This includes Heartbeat messages.